 This does not mean these people will automatically develop depression, but in these cases dealing with life events are more likely to trigger an episode of depression.

-- Genetics - people with a history of depression in their close family members may have an increased risk of developing depression, due to genetic factors.
-No single gene is responsible, but it may be caused by a combination of genes.
+- Genetics - people with a history of depression in their close family members have an increased risk of developing depression, due to genetic factors.
+No single gene is responsible, but it is caused by a combination of genes.

 - Recent events - depression can be triggered by negative events such as bad news or losing a job, although usually other factors need to be present too.